kinow/autosubmit/docs/source/tutorial.rst

 .. code-block:: ini

-    # Example queue with all options specified
+    # Example platform with all options specified

     ## Platform name
     # [PLAFORM]
     ## Queue type.
 Options: PBS, SGE, PS, LSF, ecaccess, SLURM
     # TYPE =
     ## Version of queue manager to use.
-Needed only in PBS (options: 10, 11, 12)
-    ## and ecaccess (options: pbs, loadleveler)
+Needed only in PBS (options: 10, 11, 12) and ecaccess (options: pbs, loadleveler)
     # VERSION =
     ## Hostname of the HPC
     # HOST =